jundalisay/sp/content/en/superphysics/principles/chapter-01f.md

 ## Defintions: Idea, Reality, Alternate Reality, Life, Perception

-An idea is a discrete metaphyiscal object, as a node in the aether.
+An **idea** is a discrete metaphysical object, as a node in the aether.

-Reality is the structure of perception-relations between nodes.
+**Reality** is the structure of perception-relations between nodes.

-Alternate Reality is the parallel structure of perception-relations between nodes that coexists with the current reality.
+**Alternate Reality** is the parallel structure of perception-relations between nodes that coexists with the current reality.

-Life is the state where a mind can express independently of the physical aspects of the universe, by having more subtle waves from the Positive Force.
+**Life** is the state where a mind can express independently of the physical aspects of the universe, by having more subtle waves from the Positive Force.

-Perception is the reaction of a node through its configuration which has some affinity to the incoming wave-feeling or idea-object.
+**Perception** is the reaction of a node through its configuration which has some affinity to the incoming wave-feeling or idea-object.